ay106/CapstoneProject/README.md

 ## Ashley You, class of Fall 2025

 ### Methods:
+1. Collect names of physician-scientists <br />
+ a) Webscrape list of names <br />
+ b) clean names <br />
+ c) keep names in CSV file <br />

-1. Collect CSV's for trials, patents, publications, grants, and companies  <br />
+2. Collect CSV's for trials, patents, publications, grants, and companies  <br />
- a) create separate CSV's for each variable
+  a) create separate CSV's for each variable <br />
-3. Clean list of names
-4. Clean CSV's
+  b) query from DimensionsAI API